senchalabs/philogl/docs/o3d.md

 ### Options:

+* id - (*string*, optional) An id for the model.
+If not provided, a random unique identifier will be created.
 * dynamic - (*boolean*, optional) If true then the vertices and normals will always be updated in the Buffer Objects before rendering.
 Default's false.
 * display - (*boolean*, optional) If false the element won't be displayed in the scene.
 Default's true.
-* pickable - (*boolean*, optional) If true the element can be selected with the mouse when using picking on the [Event](event.html) configuration.
-Default's true.
 * vertices - (*array*, optional) An array of floats that describe the vertices of the model.
 * normals - (*array*, optional) An array of floats that describe the normals of the model.
 * textures - (*array*, optional) An array of strings of texture ids.
+* texCoords - (*mixed*, optional) Can be an array of floats indicating the texture coordinates for the texture to be used or an object that has texture ids as keys and
 * colors - (*array*, optional) An array of colors in RGBA.
 If just one color is specified that color will be used for all faces.
 * indices - (*array*, optional) An array of numbers describing the vertex indices for each face.
 * shininess - (*number*, optional) A number between [0.1, 200] describing how shiny an object is.
+* attributes - (*object*, optional) An object with buffer/attribute names and buffer/attribute descriptors to be set before rendering the model.
+If you want to know more about attribute descriptors you can find a description of them in [program.setBuffer](program.html#Program:setBuffer).
 * uniforms - (*object*, optional) An object with uniform names and values to be set before rendering the model.
-* render - (*function*, optional) A function to be called for rendering the object instead of the default [Scene](scene.html) rendering methods.
+* program - (*string*, optional) A string with the id of the program to be used when rendering this model.
 * drawType - (*string*, optional) A string describing the drawType.
 Some options are `TRIANGLES`, `TRIANGLE_STRIP`, `POINTS`, `LINES`.
 Default's `TRIANGLES`.
+* render - (*function*, optional) A function to be called for rendering the object instead of the default [Scene](scene.html) rendering method.
+* pickable - (*boolean*, optional) If true the element can be selected with the mouse when using picking on the [Event](event.html) configuration.
+Default's false.
+* pickingColors - (*array*, optional) A custom set of colors to render the object to texture when performing the color picking algorithm.
-* texCoords - (*mixed*, optional) Can be an array of floats indicating the texture coordinates for the texture to be used or an object that has texture ids as keys and array of floats as values (to handle multiple textures).
+* pick - (*function*, optional) A custom pick function called with the retrieved pixel color from the picking texture. array of floats as values (to handle multiple textures).
 * onBeforeRender - (*function*, optional) Called before rendering an object.
 The first two formal parameters are the program and the camera respectively.
 * onAfterRender - (*function*, optional) Called after rendering an object.
 The first two formal parameters are the program and the camera respectively.